-I need to instruct a conveyancing solicitor for leasehold conveyancing in Thornhill.
-I have stumble across a site which seems to have the perfect answer If there is a chance to get all formalities completed via phone that would be ideal.
-Should I be wary?
+I need to find a conveyancing solicitor for purchase conveyancing in Thornhill.
+I happened to land on a web site which appears to be the ideal offering If there is a chance to get all formalities completed via phone that would be preferable.
+Should I be concerned?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?